ztangent/Documenter.jl/docs/src/showcase.md

     This is a `!!! danger`-type admonition.

 !!! ukw "Unknown admonition class"
     Admonition with an unknown admonition class.
+This is a `code example`.

 ### Tables